Changing your errors and omissions insurance policy limits

 Insurance companies don't usually view multiple changes to your E&O policy as a cause for non-renewal.

 However, it’s generally better to maintain a consistent level of coverage during each policy term, unless a client contract specifically requires an increase.

 Any changes in coverage limits are best handled during policy renewal.

-How often can you change your professional liability insurance limit?
+How often can you change your errors and omissions insurance limit?

 Different insurance providers have different rules for how often clients can change their E&O insurance policy limit during a policy term.
 Of course, they aren’t going to block a limit increase if it’s required by a client contract, but they might request a copy of the contract to confirm the reason for the increase.